Home Remedies for Dog Joint Pain Relief

 If you have an older dog and they seem lost and confused lately, they could have canine cognitive dysfunction (aka, dog dementia).
 Learn about the signs, symptoms, and treatments.

-Abbie Deleers is the founder of the nonprofit organization Vet Techs Without Borders.
+Abbie Deleers is a licensed vet tech and founder of the nonprofit organization Vet Techs Without Borders.
 She enjoys traveling with animal rescue groups, swimming with sharks, and outdoor activities with her husband and their Siberian Husky in the beautiful Pacific Northwest.